Jt80149/dotfiles/sys-installs.md

 1. Navigation - "cd ~/dotfiles/sys-installs"
 2. Run the Script -  "sudo ./install-aws-cli.sh"

+"Will the script run Silently?"
+Co-pilot answered yes and continued to elaborate by saying the -y flag with the sudo apt install command will automatcially assume the correct answer to be Yes

 "what would a script from AWS Command Line Interface (CLI) look like?"